 Some of the most common signs of relapse include:

 Now that you’ve listed out the days, times, thoughts, people, and circumstances that have contributed to your substance abuse as well as other common warning signs of relapse, it’s time to establish and write out your plan of action.

 Write out what you intend to do when faced with these obstacles instead of turning to drugs or alcohol.
 If attending restaurants during happy hour entices you to drink, write out other activities you can do during that time of the day.
 You could exercise, meditate, spend time with friends, listen to music, journal, or watch television at that specific time instead.

 Whatever you decide to do is up to you.
 Just make sure your plan of action is healthy and efficient enough to keep you away from the triggering situation, person, or place.
 The more specific your plan of action is, the better.

-At Aftermath, we know that relapse is a common part of the recovery process.
+At Aftermath Addiction Treatment Center, we know that relapse is a common part of the recovery process.
 At the same time, we understand that relapse can be incredibly dangerous.
 Getting sober decreases the amount of drugs and alcohol your body can handle.
 Using drugs or alcohol after being sober for a period of time can increase your risk of overdose or death.
 The good news?
 Relapse doesn’t mean the end of recovery.

 Our treatment programs and dedicated team can help you avoid relapse.
 We can also help you recover from relapse and help you get back on the path to sobriety.
 Your aftermath can be better than your past.
 Let us help you get there.
-Contact us today to learn more about how we can help you live the sober life you deserve.
+Contact us at Aftermath Addiction Treatment Center today at 855-795-1226 to learn more about how we can help you live the sober life you deserve.